 You will need:

 Parking fees in the parking lot and parkades are in effect 24 hours a day.
-We recommend you to park in the SE Parkade as you can pay on your way out.
+We recommend you park in the SE Parkade.
 The SE Parkade is on Kingsway Ave and 101st (next to the Esso station).